nitro2k01/whichboot.gb/README.md

 Prerequisite: some recent version of RGBDS.
 Under Linux and presumably macOS, just run `./m.sh`.
 No Makefile, sorry.
 Under Windows it should not be too hard to make a `m.bat` file that executes the same commands as `./m.sh`.

+## Version history

+### Version 1.0

+- Initial release.

+### Version 1.1

+- Added support for using `$0000` as an entry point.
+Intended for use with entering GBA-GBC mode with boot ROM skip.
+- Added specific detection for a bunch more emulators from the [GB Emulator Shootout](https://daid.github.io/GBEmulatorShootout/).

 ## Detection mechanisms

 This is a description of the various detection mechanism used by whichboot.gb.